ricsamikwa/ml-iot-smartcitytemp/README.md

 The folder `results` contain the results of the model evaluation for the LSTM (`model_evaluation2.py`), 1D-CNN (`cnn_model_evaluation2.py`), and FFNN (`dense_model_evaluation2.py`).

 ### evaluation scripts

+NB: This will re-evaluate the models and append the results to the existing files in the `results` folder.

 The results will be added at the end of the evaluation file if already available.